scallyw4g/bonsai/docs/01_build_process.md

 not work for you, by all means open an issue and I will do what I can to assist.

 ## On Windows:
 Bonsai requires `clang` and a unix-like shell to build on Windows.

-Installing `git-bash` usually works for me.
+Install Visual Studio (make sure to install Visual C++ compiler) : https://visualstudio.microsoft.com/

+Install MinGW & Clang from https://winlibs.com/ : [64-bit w/ Clang-16 Installer Download](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.2.0mcf-16.0.6-11.0.1-ucrt-r2/winlibs-x86_64-mcf-seh-gcc-13.2.0-llvm-16.0.6-mingw-w64ucrt-11.0.1-r2.zip)

+If you have a 3D accelerator (GPU), install the driver.

 ## On Linux:
 Ensure you have an OpenGL driver, GL headers, X11 headers, and clang